 - Process your D-5 student visa in Hungary.

-Searching for a part-time job as a student does not mean that the moment you find yourself in Hungary, you would be handed an appointment letter.
+Searching for a part-time job as a student does not mean that the moment you find yourself in Hungary, you will be handed an appointment letter.
 You might encounter certain difficulties in the course of searching for a job.
 It is part of the struggle.
 No good thing comes easily.
-All you need to do is to keep searching until you find a perfect one for you.
+All you need to do is keep searching until you find the perfect one.
 Good luck.